niels-anders/clustre/README.txt

 This script accompanies the paper of Smith et al. (In Press) in ESPL.
 Here we present a semi-automated algorithm, CLustre, for lineament clustering that uses a locally adaptive, region growing, methodology.
 CLustre is demonstrated with a polyline data set (ESRI shapefile) representing glacial landforms for palaeo-glacial reconstruction.

-NOTE: This script is accompanied by example data from Stokes et al. 2003.
+NOTE: This script is accompanied by example data from Stokes & Clark, 2003.
 When used please cite:
 Stokes, C.R. & Clark, C.D.
 (2003).
 The Dubawnt Lake palaeo-ice stream: evidence for dynamic ice sheet behaviour on the Canadian Shield and insights regarding the controls on ice-stream location and vigour.
 Boreas 32: 263-279. doi: 10.1111/j.1502-3885.2003.tb01442.x

 Input: shapefile